vincentclee/ugamail-blocked_senders_list/HOWTO.md

-How To Add Blocked Senders
+UGAMail: How To Add Blocked Senders
 ============================

 ##[Step 1: Login to UGAMail](http://eits.uga.edu/email_and_calendar/office365)